-- the target company has an office, research and development facility or other business facility in Japan; - (b) the target company is conducting marketing activities vis-à-vis Japanese customers, including setting up a Japanese language webpage or preparing Japanese language leaflets; or - (c) the target company generated Japanese sales of more than JPY 100 million.
+- the target company has an office, research and development facility or other business facility in Japan; - the target company is conducting marketing activities vis-à-vis Japanese customers, including setting up a Japanese language webpage or preparing Japanese language leaflets; or - the target company generated Japanese sales of more than JPY 100 million.

-Moreover, the JFTC published a position paper entitled Active promotion of competition policy in response to digitization and other socioeconomic changes in June 2022.
-In this paper, the JFTC declared that it will strengthen merger control enforcement especially for digital mergers by, for example:
+Moreover, the JFTC in its 2022 position paper, "Towards the Active Promotion of Competition Policy in response to Socioeconomic Changes as represented by Digitalization", announced that it will strengthen its merger control enforcement, especially in the digital markets, by, for example:

-- (a) publicly announcing digital mergers on the JFTC's website to seek opinions from the public, where it is considered necessary, regardless of whether the merger review has proceeded to Phase II; - (b) requesting the submission of internal documents, such as materials of the board of directors' meetings and internal competition analysis from the early stages of the merger review process, to understand the parties' purpose of the transaction and views on impact on various stakeholders; and - (c) establishing the Economic Analysis Office within the JFTC to utilise more sophisticated economic analysis to ascertain the effect of the transaction on competition.
+publicly announcing merger review cases, especially those in the digital markets, on the JFTC's website to seek comments from third parties, where it is considered necessary, regardless of whether the merger review has proceeded to Phase II;

+- exercising the compulsory investigation power under the Antimonopoly Act where it is considered necessary; - requesting the submission of internal documents, such as materials of the board of directors' meetings and internal competition analysis from the early stages of the merger review process, to understand the parties' purpose of the transaction and views on impact on various stakeholders; and - establishing the Economic Analysis Office within the JFTC to utilise more sophisticated economic analysis to ascertain the effect of the transaction on competition.

-7.3 Have there been any cases that have highlighted the difficulties of dealing with digital mergers, and how have these been handled?
+7.3 In your view, have any cases highlighted the difficulties of dealing with digital mergers?
+How has the merger authority dealt with such difficulties?